pip-services/pip-services-docs/content/en/dart/commons/reflect/ivalue_wrapper.md

 ### Description

-TODO: add description
+The IValueWrapper class is a helper class used to wrap a value.

 ### Instance methods

 #### innerValue
-TODO: add description
+Gets the wrapped value.
 > dynamic innerValue()

-- **return**: dynamic - TODO: add description
+- **return**: dynamic - wrapped value.